advokatb/KOReader-Patches/README.md

    - Single character patterns: a→а, b→б, v→в, g→г, etc.
 3. **Preserves folder structure** (keeps trailing slashes for folders)
 4. **Only processes text that looks like transliterated Russian** - English text is left unchanged
-5. **Excludes virtual Collections folder** - The virtual Collections folder injected by `2-pt-collections.lua` is not transliterated
+5. **Excludes virtual folders** - Virtual folders (Collections and Metadata) injected by `2-pt-collections.lua` and `2-pt-metadata-collections.lua` are not transliterated
 6. **Enables proper sorting** - Creates transliterated sort keys for folders, so they are sorted alphabetically by their Cyrillic names rather than Latin transliteration

 ### Sorting